 Eventually, Microsoft started pushing Windows 10 via its Windows Update system.
 It started off by pre-selecting the download for users and downloading it on their machines.
 Not satisfied, the company eventually made Windows 10 a recommended update so users receiving critical security updates were now also downloading an entirely new operating system onto their machines without their knowledge.
 Microsoft even rolled in the Windows 10 ad as part of an Internet Explorer security patch.
 Suffice to say, this is not the standard when it comes to security updates, and isn’t how most users expect them to work.
 When installing security updates, users expect to patch their existing operating system, and not see an advertisement or find out that they have downloaded an entirely new operating system in the process.

-In May 2016, in an action designed in a way we think was highly deceptive, Microsoft actually changed the expected behavior of a dialog window, a user interface element that’s been around and acted the same way since the birth of the modern desktop.
+In May 2016, in an action designed in a way I think was highly deceptive, Microsoft actually changed the expected behavior of a dialog window, a user interface element that’s been around and acted the same way since the birth of the modern desktop.
 Specifically, when prompted with a Windows 10 update, if the user chose to decline it by hitting the ‘X’ in the upper right hand corner, Microsoft interpreted that as consent to download Windows 10.

 Time after time, with each update, Microsoft chose to employ questionable tactics to cause users to download a piece of software that many didn’t want.
 What users actually wanted didn’t seem to matter.
 In an extreme case, members of a wildlife conservation group in the African jungle felt that the automatic download of Windows 10 on a limited bandwidth connection could have endangered their lives if a forced upgrade had begun during a mission.

 Disregarding User Privacy